 Some children (also like my Sienna) have low muscle tone or delayed chewing skills.
 They haven’t quite figured out how to move their tongue around and position food for chewing and swallowing.
 Some crunchy foods are easier to manage because they often dissolve and require limited oral motor skills.
 Kids get their energy/calories much quicker with these calorically-dense foods, versus having to gnaw on a lot of broccoli.

 And more simply, kids (and adults alike) may crave the crunch because these foods tend to taste better.
 So I asked the parents who follow me which Crunchy foods their kids go crazy for and here’s what I heard:

 I’d love to know which crunchy foods your little one loves?
 Comment below!

 Alternative crunchy foods (healthier options)

 Picky eaters also tend to be limited eaters, so getting a nutrient punch with every bite is important.
 So I’ve also included a list of 40 crunchy foods (healthier alternatives) you can try at home.
 Because rotating foods is important to keep (or get) our kids out of the cycle of eating the same foods (and nutrients) every single day.
 Even the smallest change can help expand their variety.

 The list here includes mostly packaged foods (aside from your fruit and veg options).
 And I’ll be honest, we don’t have much of these foods in the house now.
-I prefer to slave over the stove making our own crunchy foods and save the environment from all the packaging.
+I prefer to slave over the stove making our own crunchy foods and saving the environment from all the packaging.

 But I get it.
-Time is precious as a parent and without these convenience snacks we’d go insane!
+Time is precious as a parent and without these convenience snacks, we’d go insane!
 So I’ve selected the products you can feel good about giving your little ones.
-They are better than the average crunchy cookie, chip or cracker.
+They are better than the average crunchy cookie, chip, or cracker.
 Mostly GMO-free, gluten-free, dairy-free, and preservative-free.

 40 Healthy Crunchy Foods